mpanighetti/install-or-defer/README.md

 This workflow is most useful for updates that require a restart and include important security-related patches (e.g. macOS Catalina 10.15.7 Supplemental), but also applies to security updates that don't require a restart (e.g. Safari 14.0.3).
 Basically, anything Software Update marks as "recommended" or requiring a restart is in scope.

-This framework is distributed in the form of a [munkipkg](https://github.com/munki/munki-pkg) project, which allows easy creation of a new installer package when changes are made to the script or to the LaunchDaemon that runs it (despite the name, packages generated with munkipkg don't require Munki; they work great with Jamf Pro).
+This framework is distributed in the form of a [munkipkg](https://github.com/munki/munki-pkg) project, which allows easy creation of a new installer package when changes are made to the script or to the LaunchDaemon that runs it.
 See the [Installer creation](#installer-creation) section below for specific steps on creating the installer for this framework.

 ## Requirements